ronny130286/ioBroker.ankersolix2/README.md

 4. select you site id witch you want control.
 5. click save and restart adapter

-$${\color{red}Note: The adapter overwrites the settings in the app.
-If you want to use the app again, you must deactivate the adapter or the control function.$$
+Note: The adapter overwrites the settings in the app.
+If you want to use the app again, you must deactivate the adapter or the control function.

 ## Helps